 Funny thing is the more confident I become and the more I overcome the jealousy, the less I worry, but the more I see my husband relaxing and just enjoying our relationship.

-A big thing for me was accepting when the Lord showed me how self-righteous I was, and how I was making assumptions of evil motives in his heart.
-For a long time I couldn’t see how (in my heart) I was glorifying myself and putting myself on a pedestal that I was better than he was, and believing he just wasn’t capable of the honesty, loyalty, faithfulness, and love that I was in our marriage – so everything he did must be evil and a lie!
+For a long time I couldn’t see how (in my heart) I was glorifying myself and putting myself on a pedestal that I was better than he was, and believing he just wasn’t capable of the honesty, loyalty, faithfulness, and love that I was in our marriage—so everything he did must be evil and a lie!

 Oh how sinful of me!
 The Lord has forgiven me but my heart still breaks when I think about how hurtful this was to him!
 No wonder our marriage was suffering!
 Who would be attracted to someone who treated their spouse like that!?
 I thank God for His mercy is all I can say to that.